pawel-up/tabs-split-layout/docs/state.md

 ### Moving an Item

-An item can be moved withing a panel or between them.
-In both cases you can specify whether you want to move an item into a position (default behavior, moves an item to the end) or to a split region.
+An item can be moved within a panel or between them.
+In both cases, you can specify whether you want to move an item into a position (default behavior, moves an item to the end) or to a split region.

 #### Moving Within a Single Panel

-Let's start with moving an item withing the same panel.
-If you specify the `index` option the item only changes the index in the tab list.
+Let's start with moving an item within the same panel.
+If you specify the `index` option, the item only changes the index in the tab list.

 ```ts
 StateHelper.moveItem(layout, 'panel key', 'panel key', 'item key', { index: 2 });